grantlemons/advisory/README.md

 If there have been any changes to code since the last time you ran the startup command for this project, you'll need to append the `--build` flag to force docker to implement the new changes in the container image.

-In order to connect to the backend, send an HTTP request to the appropriate endpoint of `https://localhost/`.
+In order to connect to the backend when running in Docker, send an HTTP request to the appropriate endpoint of `https://localhost/`.

 ## Compiling Locally